Davidyz/inlayhint-filler.nvim/README.md

                 require("inlayhint-filler").fill()
             end,
-            desc = "Insert the inlay-hint under cursor into the buffer.", mode = { "n", "v" } -- include 'v' if you want to use it in visual selection mode }
+            desc = "Insert the inlay-hint under cursor into the buffer.", mode = { "n", "v" }, -- include 'v' if you want to use it in visual selection mode }
     }
 }
 ```

+The normal mode filling is dot-repeatable: when you trigger the
+keymap in normal mode, you can move your cursor to the next inlay hint and
+press `.`, and the hint will be inserted.

 ## Configuration
 > [!NOTE]